Vitamin D3 supplemental intake as a ratio of bodyweight - for

 the vitamin D level to 40 to 100-ng/ml as normal [they mean healthy] and consider below 40ng/ml as

 A section below #iom

-is a discussion of how the Institute of Medicine (IOM) in 2010
+discusses how the Institute of Medicine (IOM), in 2010

 and 2011, completely miscalculated the Recommended Daily Allowance of

 and how - despite this failure, which has never been corrected - the IOM

 recommendations from those years are still the foundation for most